ibm-cloud-docs/gateway-appliance/order-byoa.md

   ![Management details](images/byog-5.png "Management details")

-3. Mount and boot your operating system image, then install it using one of the methods explained [here](/docs/bare-metal?topic=bare-metal-bm-mount-iso).
+3. Mount and boot your operating system image, then install it using one of the methods explained in [Mounting an ISO on a bare metal server](/docs/bare-metal?topic=bare-metal-bm-mount-iso).

-  You will use the IPMI private IP address and root credentials from step 2 here.
+  Use the IPMI private IP address and root credentials from step 2 here.
   {: note}

   The server should, by default, boot to the mounted image without the need for a password.
 Ensure no other media is mounted to the server before proceeding with this step.
   {: important}

-  Additional documentation on setting up a VPN connection can be found [here](/docs/iaas-vpn?topic=iaas-vpn-getting-started#getting-started).
+  For more information on setting up a VPN connection, see [Getting started with {{site.data.keyword.cloud_notm}} Virtual Private Networking](/docs/iaas-vpn?topic=iaas-vpn-getting-started#getting-started).
   {: tip}

-Below is an example of an Ubuntu 18.04 ISO image that has been mounted to the Bring Your Own Appliance's IPMI web interface using the Java iKVM viewer and virtual storage feature.
+The following is an example of an Ubuntu 18.04 ISO image that has been mounted to the Bring Your Own Appliance's IPMI web interface using the Java iKVM viewer and virtual storage feature.

   ![Ubuntu example](images/byog-6.png "Ubuntu example")